Ferrous fumarate for iron-deficiency anaemia

 Ferrous fumarate takes some time to work.

-If it is being used to treat anaemia, you might notice an improvement in your child when they have been taking the medicine for 3–4 weeks.
-They may be less pale, have more energy and have less shortness of breath.
-Your child will need to take ferrous fumarate regularly for at least 3 months for it to have its full benefits.
+If your child is taking it to prevent anaemia, you will not see any difference, but if they are taking it for anaemia you might notice an improvement in their symptoms when they have been taking the medicine for 3–4 weeks.
+Your child will need to take ferrous fumarate regularly for at least 3 months for it work properly.

 If your child is taking ferrous fumarate to prevent anaemia, you will not see any difference in your child, but the medicine will still be working to improve your child’s levels of iron and stop them getting anaemia.